-Our first human ancestors found plants to heal wounds, heal diseases and soothe disturbed minds.
-People from all continents have long used hundreds, if not thousands, of native plants, for the treatment of various ailments dating back to prehistoric times.
+Our ancestors have long used plants to heal wounds, treat diseases, and soothe disturbed minds.
+People from all continents have used hundreds, if not thousands, of native plants for the treatment of various ailments since prehistoric times.
 Medicinal plants can be defined as plants that possess therapeutic properties or exert a beneficial pharmacological effect on the human or animal body.
 Treatment of diseases with herbal remedies, whether purchased without a prescription in health food stores or purchased from traditional medicine professionals, can lead to unwanted toxicity.

-Markers, if present, may not fully represent the myriad of compounds contained in.
+Markers, if present, may not fully represent the myriad of compounds contained in the plant.
 Potentially harmful ingredients can be included as contaminants or can be added intentionally to increase the desired effect.
-Contamination of products with Atropa belladonna (deadly belladonna), Datura spp.
+Contamination of products with Atropa belladonna (deadly belladonna), Datura spp., and other toxic plants is a real concern.
 Common herbal preparations such as kava-kava (Piper methysticum) and St.